Lessons Learned

 6) How can you overcome or lessen the weaknesses?

-7) How do your administrators and teachers value the curriculum in the grand scheme of things?
+7) How do your administrators and teachers value the curriculum in the grand scheme?

 8) Where are you with your teaming and collaboration at grade levels and departments?